SwiftlyNoah/HideAndCSeek50/README.md

 1. **Open the Project**
    - Pull the Github repository onto your compatible mac
+   - Navigate to the `ios` folder
-   - Open the 'HideAndCSeek50' folder and run the xed . command
+   - Open the Xcode project: `open ios/HideAndCSeek50.xcodeproj`

 2. **Wait for Dependencies to Load**
    - Xcode will automatically download Swift Package Manager dependencies